RofiatAbdulkareem/port-support-challenge/exercise-1-jq-filtering/README.md

-Based on the Kubernetes and Jira JSON examples shared, i have written the appropriate JQ filters to extract the data.
+based on the Kubernetes and Jira JSON examples shared, i have written the appropriate JQ filters to extract the data.

 1. **Current Replica Count**